Reducing defect production in random transverse-field Ising chains by inhomogeneous driving fields: Discussion

-We also studied thermal annealing in the open variant of the critical RTFIC with balanced disorder.
+We also studied thermal annealing in the open variant of the critical RTFIC with uncorrelated, as well as balanced disorder.
 Here, the environment is slowly cooled down to zero temperature.
-According to our scaling and numerical results, the defect density and the entropy density decrease algebraically with the cooling time, with the same exponent, irrespective of the type of cooling protocol (linear or hyperbolic).
+According to our scaling and numerical results for balanced disorder, the defect density and the entropy density decrease algebraically with the cooling time, with the same exponent, irrespective of the type of cooling protocol (linear or hyperbolic).
 This latter finding is in agreement with results of Ref. \cite{chandran2012}.
 In general, the defect density at the same timescale is found to be smaller for the hyperbolic cooling than for the linear one, and, in the former case, the finite-size effects are found to be stronger.
+The algebraic scaling found for balanced disorder is in agreement with the general scaling theory of Refs. \cite{bd} and \cite{king2023} formulated for a finite dynamical exponent.
+The logarithmic scaling found for uncorrelated disorder is a generalization of that to the case of a Dyson type of singularity in the density of states.

 We have seen that the logarithmic scaling of the defect density can be changed to a more favorable algebraic scaling by using inhomogeneous driving fields in any case in the one-dimensional transverse-field Ising model.
 Based on these findings, it is natural to ask whether, in higher-dimensional variants of the model or in the presence of random longitudinal fields, the scaling of defect density could be improved (and if yes, to which extent) by applying optimally chosen inhomogeneous driving fields.
 These much more difficult questions are left for future research.